What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 fresh oregano

-What to know: If thyme had a wild, sassy older sister it would be oregano.
-More zippy, sharp, and peppery than thyme, oregano can also work as a sage substitute.
+What to know: If thyme had a wild, sassy older sister, it would be oregano.
+More zippy, sharp, and peppery than thyme, oregano can also be a sage substitute.
 But due to the sharper taste, it won’t be an exact replica.
 You’ll have the most success substituting sage for oregano in poultry dishes and pasta sauces.

 How to substitute: